 Are you a foreign-born person planning to study in the U.S. on an F-1 or M-1 visa?
 If so, your spouse and minor children (under 21 years of age and unmarried) may request visas to come and stay in the United States with you.
 They are eligible for visas (F-2 and M-2) simply by virtue of being your spouse and children.
 (See 8 C.F.R.
 Section 214.2(f)(3).)
 In other words, they won't have to prove that they are coming to the United States for a specific purpose, such as to travel or study.

-Your family members will not get visas automatically.
+Your family members will not get visas automatically, however.
 In fact, certain consulates, particularly those in Southeast Asia, have been known to routinely deny student visas to family members in order to ensure the return of the student.
 This article will discuss how to maximize your chances of obtaining visas for your family members to accompany you during your U.S. schooling.

 Your family members will also have to fill out a separate set of application forms, summarized on the checklist below.
-Once you have filled out your own form and prepared your documents, helping your family members with their applications should be no problem.
-In fact, you have probably covered some of the requirements for your family members' applications already, for example when you dealt with such necessities as proving that your financial resources were enough to cover your accompanying family along with yourself.
+Once you have filled out your own forms and prepared your documents, helping your family members with their applications should be no problem.
+In fact, you have probably covered some of the requirements for your family members' applications already, for example when you dealt with such necessities as proving that your financial resources were enough to cover accompanying family along with yourself.

 The F-2 and M-2 visas were specially created for the legal spouse and children of F-1 and M-1 students.
 Children over the age of 21 or who are married will not qualify.